Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 > [!NOTE]
 > We're continually accepting volunteer applications for co-hosts for current Coffee Table Groups and Leads for new Coffee Table Groups.
 >
-> Please reach out to Meg or Abbey if you have any questions.
+> Please reach out to Meg if you have any questions.

 ### Tech Interview Study Group